-(1) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers); or
+(2) The Consolidated Schedule containing information technology Special Item Numbers;

 (c) Construction contracts expected to exceed the simplified acquisition threshold.
 Insert the clause at 552.246-75, Guarantees, in solicitations and contracts.

 (d) Pesticides.
 Insert the clause at 552.246-76, Warranty of Pesticides, in solicitations and contracts involving the procurement of pesticides.